Cancer the Great Overwhelm

 Getting a cancer diagnosis is overwhelming to say the least.

-To be overwhelmed by something is to be overpowered or overcome by it, and cancer can bring many overwhelming feelings and emotions.
+To be overwhelmed by something is to be overpowered or overcome by it, and cancer can bring many such feelings and emotions.

-The early days of a diagnosis can be the most stressful.
+The early days of a diagnosis can be the most overwhelming and stressful.

 Not only are you suddenly processing the news of being unwell, but in the meantime, there are so many decisions to make.
-Decisions about treatment, decisions about how to share this news with friends and family, decisions about how to stay hopeful.
+Decisions about which doctor to choose, which treatment path to take, decisions about how to share this news with friends and family, or if you should share it.
+Too many decisions!

 A wave of overwhelm

-One way to describe it can be like you are standing in the ocean, when suddenly a powerful wave breaks on you and knocks you over.
+Picture standing in the ocean, when suddenly a powerful wave breaks over you and knocks you over.

-Perhaps you sit there for a while, dazed, while more waves continue to pound you in the sand and surf.
+Perhaps you sit in the surf, dazed, while more waves continue to pound you into the sand.

 That’s certainly how I felt.